openeemeter/caltrack/docs/monthly/data-prep.md

 CalTRACK implementations should use official work start date and work end date fields provided by aggregators rather then proxy fields when available.

 #### Dealing with miscoded dates
-Implausible day values (>31) should be coded as the beginning of month if project start date and end of month if project end date so that the entire month is included in the intervention window
+Implausible day values (>31) should be coded as the beginning of month if project start date and end of month if project end date so that the entire month is included in the intervention window.
 Implausible month and year values should be flagged and that home not included in estimation.

 #### Deduplicate project records
-If a building appears multiple times within a project database, and the project dates are the same the most complete record for that building should be used
+If a building appears multiple times within a project database, and the project dates are the same the most complete record for that building should be used.
 If a building appears multiple times within a project database and the project dates differ because there are multiple measures installed associated with the same incentive program, the start date of the intervention should be the earliest of the project start dates across projects and the end date for the intervention should be the latest of the project end dates.

 ### 2. Weather Data Preparation